Frame Transformation

 -

-Click OK to complete configuration.
+Click the OK button to complete the configuration.

 Input

-| Input Port | Data Type | Description |
+| Input port | Data type | Description |

 |---|---|---|

-Raw Point Cloud |
+Original Point Clouds |

 PointCloud [] |

-Input point cloud at this port is transformed to another frame. |
+Point clouds input to this port will be transformed to another reference frame. |

-Custom Reference Frame |
+Customized Reference Frame |

 Pose [] |